markandrus/imgswiss/README.markdown

 	gem install rmagick

 ### FFMpeg
-Pipeline.rb interfaces with [FFMpeg](http://ffmpeg.org/) using Antonin Amand's [ffmpeg-ruby](https://github.com/gwik/ffmpeg-ruby) gem.
+Pipeline.rb interfaces with [FFMpeg](http://ffmpeg.org/) using gwik's [ffmpeg-ruby](https://github.com/gwik/ffmpeg-ruby) gem.
 I don't think you can `gem install` this, and it is confusing because there are multiple similarly named packages on [RubyGems](rubygems.org).

-Nevertheless, if you already have FFMpeg installed, you should be able to follow Amand's instructions to install ffmpeg-ruby at [https://github.com/gwik/ffmpeg-ruby](https://github.com/gwik/ffmpeg-ruby).
+Nevertheless, if you already have FFMpeg installed, you should be able to follow gwik's instructions to install ffmpeg-ruby at [https://github.com/gwik/ffmpeg-ruby](https://github.com/gwik/ffmpeg-ruby).

 Tip: If you're like me, and couldn't figure out how to build FFMpeg to work with ffmpeg-ruby on OS X, try:
 	./configure --enable-shared --disable-static